 We provide parents with the freedom to choose their curriculum and coursework within the general structure and credit requirements we have established for graduation.
 Every family establishes an individual education plan for each of their children, which is annually reviewed by our staff.
 As a homeschool program, HomeLife Academy does not offer any onsite campus-based courses.
 The parent-teacher is directly responsible for the administration of the individualized education plan and coursework at home.

 Due to the nature of our program, HomeLife Academy does not directly offer any sports or extracurricular activities.
 Students and parent-teachers may participate in programs outside of HomeLife Academy and utilize HomeLife’s record-keeping services to document their participation.

 What you must realize is that not all public schools are accredited.
-Colleges and universities are often not looking for an accredited transcript but rather college entrance exam scores, portfolios, good interview skills and generally well-rounded students.
+Colleges and universities are often not looking for an accredited transcript but instead college entrance exam scores, portfolios, good interview skills, and generally well-rounded students.
 Trends indicate that post-secondary schools are beginning to get away from basing admission solely on accreditation and ACTs or SATs and looking at a more holistic view of the students.
-Generally, it is technical schools, private trade schools and government employment agencies that are looking for accreditation and usually, after sending them a letter explaining our program along with our school profile, they accept our transcripts and diplomas with no problem.
+Generally, it is technical schools, private trade schools, and government employment agencies that are looking for accreditation, and usually, after sending them a letter explaining our program along with our school profile, they accept our transcripts and diplomas with no problem.
 Below you will find both of these documents for your use: